Pyleks/Milestone-Project-3/README.md

 #### Update recipe(Only accessible logged in and on your own recipes)
 - Follows all the same rules as creating new recipe.
-- Attempting to remove any fields, block it from updating
+- Attempting to remove any fields, block it from updating.
 - Once user click update, it cleans the rating.

 ### URL Injection (Security)